-Millionaire’s shortbread is one of my favourite treats to enjoy with an afternoon cup of coffee, and when I stumbled across a banoffee version on Pinterest from deliciousmagazine.co.uk, I knew that I had to make vegan version!
+Millionaire’s shortbread is one of my favourite treats to enjoy with an afternoon cup of coffee, especially the unconventional combinations like toffee apple millionaires and peanut butter millionaires shortbread.
+When I stumbled across a banoffee version on Pinterest from deliciousmagazine.co.uk, I knew that I had to make vegan version!
 So here it is, layers of gluten-free shortbread, sliced creamy bananas, decadent peanut butter caramel and a thick chunk of chocolate – heaven!

 The original recipe used a caramel that was based on condensed milk, and instead of going down the condensed coconut milk route I decided to make a nut butter caramel.
 That means there’s no boiling and waiting for it to cook, it’s just a matter of blending up the peanut butter with a few other ingredients and you have an instant caramel layer.

 - Easy to make: this recipe is suitable for cooks of all skill levels whether you’re an avid home baker or a beginner

 - Gluten-free: there is no gluten in the ingredients of this traybake making it suitable for coeliacs and those who need to omit wheat or gluten as part of their dietary requirements..